gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 ## Add your own blog content

-Now let's add our first blog post, and get rid of the demo content in the starter.
+Now you can add your first blog post, and get rid of the demo content in the starter.

 ### Create a new blog post